Mikaela/mikaela.github.io/blog/_posts/2021-08-03-matrix-perfect-privacy-not.md

     [outdated emoji picker](https://github.com/vector-im/element-ios/issues/4654)
     worth mentioning here, but it came up in the same context as URL previews and wasn't reported to upstream, so I might as well mention it in this part.
+  * 2021-08-27: Noted cancellation/delay of space-specific profiles,
+    mention emoji/reactions not being encrypted at all, added link to E2EE test room and this list item.